Mirrorball (song): Critical reception

 In publications' reviews of Folklore, many critics lauded the production and emotional resonance of "Mirrorball".
 They picked it as an album highlight (Note: Attributed to Giselle Au Nhien-Nguyen of The Sydney Morning Herald, Jason Lipshutz of Billboard, Eric Mason of Slant Magazine, and Roisin O'Connor of The Independent) or even the best album track.
 (Note: Attributed to Mikael Wood of the Los Angeles Times and Rob Harvilla of The Ringer) Finn McRedmond of The Irish Times said the song was "destined to be an instant Swiftian classic".
 Descriptions of Swift's songwriting include "dreamy", "devastatingly pretty", "ethereal", and "authentic".
 In Slant Magazine, Eric Mason admired how "Mirrorball" managed to convey both nostalgia and sarcasm with "breathless amazement".
 Hannah Mylrea of NME was not as impressed; she deemed the track forgettable and said it dragged the album.
 "Mirrorball" appeared on year-end lists of the best songs of 2020 by Varietys Chris Willman, who placed it at number nine on a list of 40 songs, Pitchfork (71st), and Slant Magazine (14th).

 Retrospectively, critics have considered "Mirrorball" as one of Swift's greatest tracks.
 In rankings of Swift's entire catalog, Willman and Rob Sheffield from Rolling Stone listed it among Swift's five best songs.
 In 2022 reviews, Spencer Kornhaber from The Atlantic said that "Mirrorball" was one of the tracks that "both fit in and stood out" on Folklore and selected it as one of her finest, most distinct works, and Katherine Flynn of Consequence insisted that "Mirrorball" should have been the lead single from the album and lauded its bridge as "undeniable".
+In 2025, Swift stated on The Late Show With Stephen Colbert that she considers "Mirrorball" one of her five best songs.